What type of estate plan do you need?

 The Durable Power of Attorney allows a family member or friend to manage your assets and pay your bills if something happens to you and you need help.

-The Will states how you want your assets to be distributed when you pass away and who you trust to administer the distribution.
+The Will states how you want your assets to be distributed when you pass away and who you trust to administer the distribution and handle your final affairs.

 Notice that these first two documents aren't just for old people.